bizarrowill/bizarrowill.github.io/README.md

 Will's Github Places

 -Currently updating portfolio-
-  *this build using basic bootstrap w/links to projects and social links
+  *this build using basic bootstrap w/links to projects and social